sigcsets/sigcse2022/_reviewers/paper-review-guidelines.md

 * The best reviews clearly justify the reviewer’s choice of rating.
 The least valuable review gives a low score with no written comments.
 That simply tells the authors that they have been unsuccessful, with no indication of how or why.

-* The focus of your review should be on content.
-If you find grammatical errors, do not let it distract you from reviewing the research/work presented in the paper.

 * Papers that you review are supposed to be anonymous.
 Your review should be based on the merits of the paper, not the reputation of the authors or their institutions.
 Therefore, we have asked the authors to remove all identifiable references to themselves.
 If the work is not anonymized, please let the Program Chairs know and continue to provide a fair and unbiased review.
 If you are unable to do so, please notify the Program Chairs.

 * We realize that reviewers sometimes know the work and can guess who the authors of the papers might be.
 If you recognize the work, it is your responsibility to give a fair and unbiased review, using only the information in the paper.
 If you do not feel that you can give a fair, unbiased review of the paper and not the authors or institutions, please contact the Program Chairs immediately.
 Do NOT submit a review for the paper.
 The Program Chairs can reassign as necessary.